meanbee/magecert/sales.md

 ## Editing

 When editing a Magento order, a new order is created with the most of the values pre-populated from the original order, with the exception of the credit card information and shipping method.
 After the new order is created, the original order is cancelled.
-The orer number will be the same on the order created from the edit, but with a hyphen (or dash) and a version number.
+The order number will be the same on the order created from the edit, but with a hyphen (or dash) and a version number.
 For example, if the original order number was #1000000001, then the edited order will be #100000001-1.

 ## Customers